European Commissioner for International Partnerships

 The European Commissioner for International Partnerships formerly European Commissioner for International Cooperation and Development is the member of the European Commission responsible for overseeing the international cooperation and development policy of the European Union, and for heading the Directorate-General for International Partnerships (DG INTPA).

-The position was previously titled Commissioner for International Cooperation and Development.
-The Commissioner has to ensure that European Commission can adapt EU's development policy to the evolving needs of EU's partner countries, delivering on EU's commitments to the Millennium Development Goals (MDGs) and the eradication of poverty in the context of sustainable development.
-The incumbent Commissioner is former Deputy Prime Minister of Finland, Jutta Urpilainen.
+The current Commissioner is Jozef Síkela of the Czech Republic, serving since 1 December 2024.

 Responsibilities

 Commissioner for International Partnerships has to focus on the following:

 The main objective will be to ensure the European model of development evolves in line with new global realities.
 It should be strategic and effective, should create value for money and should contribute to wider political priorities.